New Zealand Security Intelligence Service: 1980s Cold War embassies espionage operations

-Surveillance of left-wing, peace, and Māori activists
+Surveillance of activists

 In 1996, two SIS agents broke into the home of Aziz Choudry.
 Choudry was an organiser with GATT Watchdog, which was holding a public forum and rally against an APEC (Asia-Pacific Economic Cooperation) Trade Ministers meeting hosted in Christchurch.
 The Court of Appeal ruled that the SIS had exceeded their legislated powers of interception.
 Parliament later amended the SIS Act to give the SIS powers of entry into private property.

 In 2004, it was alleged that the SIS was spying on Māori individuals and organisations, including those associated with the new Māori Party, for political purposes under the codename "Operation Leaf".
 A government inquiry led by the Inspector-General of Intelligence and Security later rejected these claims in April 2005.
 The prime minister, Helen Clark called the allegations "baseless".
 The Sunday Star-Times, the original source of the story, printed a full apology and retraction.

 In December 2008, it was discovered that a Christchurch resident, Rob Gilchrist, had been spying on peace organisations and individuals including Greenpeace, Iraq war protesters, animal rights and climate change campaigners.
 He confessed to the allegations after his partner, Rochelle Rees, found emails sent between him and Special Investigation Group (SIG) officers, having found the emails while fixing Gilchrist's computer.
 Rochelle Rees was a Labour party activist as well as an animal rights campaigner.
 Gilchrist was said to have passed on information via an anonymous email address to SIG officers including Detective Peter Gilroy and Detective Senior Sergeant John Sjoberg.
 SIG is connected with SIS.
 Gilchrist had been paid up to $600 a week by police for spying on New Zealand citizens, reportedly for at least 10 years.
 Gilchrist also said he was offered money by Thomson Clark Investigations to spy on the Save Happy Valley Coalition, an environmental group.
 The incident implied members of New Zealand political parties were spied on by SIS and SIG.